Key takeaways

 A short list of principles that most modern instructional designers come back to.
 Learning happens when the learner is engaged in solving real-world problems, when existing knowledge is activated, when new knowledge is demonstrated, when the learner has a chance to apply it, and when the new knowledge is integrated into what they already know.

 Less of a process, more of a checklist for whether the design is doing its job.
-If a course doesn’t activate prior knowledge, doesn’t demonstrate the new material in context, and doesn’t give learners a chance to apply it, the principles say it’ll struggle to work, regardless of how polished the production is.
+If a course doesn’t activate prior knowledge, doesn’t demonstrate the new material in context, and doesn’t give learners a chance to apply it, the principles say it’ll struggle to work no matter how polished the final product looks.

 For a closer look at the major models and when each one fits, see our guide to instructional design models.